-Mount Saint Vincent University Students' Union Child Study Centre Bursary full-time or part-time program).
+Mount Saint Vincent University Students' Union Child Study Centre Bursary

+Established by the Students' Union to provide financial assistance for a Canadian citizen who is a single parent, enrolled at MSVU in three or more units and having at least one child enrolled in the MSVU's Child Study Centre (either full-time or part-time program).
 It is expected that after the bursary is awarded, the child will attend the Centre on a regular basis.
 Preference will be given to second and third year students.
 A confirmation of enrollment letter from the Child Study Centre must accompany the bursary application.